afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 ## Conclusion
 As you can see, it is reasonably straightforward to use Combine and still maintain polymorphic interfaces via Protocol Oriented Programming in your classes.

-Some would say that the next step would be decoupling the View itself to become completely ignorant of it's ViewModel and use a Protocol instead, especially if you are still stuck with UIKit and UIViewControllers.
+Some would say that the next step would be decoupling the View itself to become completely ignorant of it's ViewModel and use a Protocol instead.
+Yes, it can be done, but heads up, it's tricky.
 Nevertheless, in this case, I find it overkill.
 Maybe we can cover that in another post.

-The final example is available [here](https://gist.github.com/afterxleep/2246e5a38ea3704b9f9b866a106b8d8f), so go ahead, paste it on a Playground and send over your comments and suggestions.
+The final example is available [here](https://gist.github.com/afterxleep/2246e5a38ea3704b9f9b866a106b8d8f).
+Go ahead, paste it on a Playground and send over your comments and suggestions.